-This hearty Mediterranean Vegetable Bean Stew is loosely based on ratatouille, a classic French vegetable stew, with a few extra ingredients thrown in for a more satisfying meal and seasonal character.
-This healthy dish is very easy to make and can feed a crowd, which makes it a great mid-week dinner idea.
+This hearty, delicious Mediterranean vegetable stew was inspired by ratatouille, a classic French vegetable stew, with a few extra ingredients thrown in for a more satisfying meal and seasonal character.
+This healthy dish is very easy to make and can feed a crowd, which makes it great for entertaining as well as a family meal.

-Although this is a stew I think it’s a good idea to briefly fry the vegetables before adding them to the stew.
+Although this is a stew I think it’s a good idea to briefly fry the vegetables before adding them into the pot.
 5 minutes in a large frying pan over a high heat will brown them nicely and they’ll keep their shape better in cooking.
 It’s really worth doing this step especially as this dish requires very little effort.
-Once all the ingredients are in the pot your work is pretty much done (though you will need to give it a stir once or twice) and the stew is ready to serve about 30 minutes later.
+Once all the ingredients are in the pot your work is pretty much done (though you will need to give it a stir once or twice).
+The stew is ready to serve about 30 minutes later.
 There’ll be enough to feed a family of 6.

-In this recipe I used a combination of popular Mediterranean herbs, such as thyme, oregano and basil, but it’s entirely up to you whether you want to use all or just one of these herbs, or perhaps create your own herb combination if you prefer.
-This vegetable stew lends itself to a variety of herbs and spices so mix and match and make this dish your own.
+In this easy vegetable casserole recipe I used a combination of popular Mediterranean herbs, such as thyme, oregano and basil.
+But it’s entirely up to you whether you want to use all or just one of these herbs.
+Or perhaps create your own herb combination if you prefer.
+This easy vegetable stew lends itself to a variety of herbs and spices so mix and match and make this dish your own.

-Enjoy this dish with pasta, baked potato, a slice of fresh crusty bread, or serve with grilled chicken as a non-vegetarian main meal idea.
+Enjoy this easy vegetable stew with herbs with pasta, baked potato, rice, quinoa or a slice of fresh crusty bread.
+Alternatively serve with grilled chicken as a non-vegetarian main meal idea.

 - 1 x 400 g tin tomatoes

 - 1 x 400 g tin white kidney beans or other white bean variety

 - 4 sun-dried tomatoes in oil, finely chopped

 - 1 bay leaf

 - 1 teaspoon each oregano and thyme